rikingurditta/csc419-complementary-dynamics/entry.md

 ## Introduction
 Animating models can be very difficult task that that can require a lot of work, especially when trying to simulate real life physics in an artistic manner.
 When using programs to add physical effects to animations one issue is that the physics may undo the hand animation and the intent of the artist.
 Complementary dynamics is a system that is designed to enhance the animation while not interfering with the artists intentions.
 It achieves this by finding complementary displacements such that they are algebraically orthogonal to the animated displacements.
-- motivation
-  - animating is a lot of work
-  - physics based animation is hard to control artistically
-  - usually hard to combine them because physics might undo hand animation
-- complementary dynamics is a system for physics that doesn't interfere with animation
-  - does this by finding "complementary" displacements based on physics
-  - these are displacements that are algebraically orthogonal to animated displacements

 ## Computing Complementary Displacement

-### Overview?
+### Overview

 In short, we want to generate complementary displacements that are orthogonal to the rig displacements.
-To do so from a high level what would be used is newtons method to minimize the energy with constraints, where the energy is the neohookean elasticity.
-These would affect the rig jacobian which has calculations that would prevent allowing $\mathbf u^c_t$ from being able to undo $\mathbf u^r_t$. general overview of the algorithm(1-2 paragraphs maybe?
-Still should be fairly short)
+To do so from a high level what would be used is newtons method to minimize the energy with constraints, where the energy is the Neohookean elasticity.
+These would affect the rig Jacobian which has calculations that would prevent allowing $\mathbf u^c_t$ from being able to undo $\mathbf u^r_t$.

 ### Minimizing Energy